 Remember: If you come to study at Liverpool John Moores University, make the most of the careers support available to you.

 How we'll help you achieve your dream career

 When you study with us you'll gain the skills employers will be looking for.
 You'll also graduate with experience and confidence within your chosen field.
 This combination will help you achieve your potential within the world of work.

 Graduating with experience within the field you’d like to work in could drastically improve your career prospects.
 That’s why all of our students undertake a one-year placement as part of their course.
 Students work for fantastic employers, including Lloyds TSB, Corus, Unilever, Lucid Games, GE Global and Eli Lilly.

 You'll benefit from our practical, careers-focused courses

-Then, in your final year, you’ll have the chance to complete your own research project.
+As a maths student, for example, in your final year, you’ll have the chance to complete your own research project.
 Recent project titles include: 'Search engine optimisation and analysis of Google’s SERP Rank and Page Rank algorithms', 'Predicting injury occurrence in professional football players' and 'Prognostic model for post-operative cancer patients'.

 You'll have the opportunity to network with leading organisations

 Our School has close ties with major organisations, such as Unilever, MBNA Bank and HM Treasury.
 These links help inform our programmes and could provide useful contacts for you as a student.

 You'll be able to take part in the Maths Student Conference